 - The Great Crested Flycatcher makes the same "wee-eep" calls on the wintering grounds that it makes in summer.

-- The oldest recorded Great Crested Flycatcher was at least 14 years 11 months old when it was found dead in 1967.
-It had been banded in 1953.
+- The oldest recorded Great Crested Flycatcher was at least 14 years, 11 months old when it was found in Vermont in 1967.
+It had been banded in New Jersey in 1953.

 Great Crested Flycatchers prefer breeding territories in open broadleaf or mixed woodlands and at the edges of clearings rather than in dense forests.
 They avoid the northern coniferous (boreal) forests of Canada.
 Among woodlands, they favor edge habitats in second-growth forests, wooded hedgerows, isolated woody patches, and selectively cut forests over continuous, closed-canopy forests.
 Dead snags and dying trees are important sources of the cavities they need for nesting.
 They tolerate human presence and will search out cavities in old orchards and in woody urban areas like parks, cemeteries, and golf courses.
 If there are enough trees, they will claim territories in pastures, along streams and rivers, and in swamps and wetlands.
 On their winter grounds, they extend their tolerance of wooded habitats to shrubby clearings, clearings with scattered trees, and semiarid forests.